 Ginger’s been used for centuries to relieve a sore throat and loosen up congestion due to a cold.
-Best known for its ability to calm an upset stomach, ginger can also relieve aches and pains due to its anti-inflammatory properties.
+Best known for its ability to calm an upset stomach, ginger can also treat vomit and nausea.
 (Click here for a warming apple ginger soup recipe.)

 7. Raw honey